Estrella de Puebla: Controversies

 The Estrella de Puebla has been harshly criticized for its cost, which goes to 200 million Mexican pesos for the purchase of the wheel and 200 million pesos for the zone adjustments.
-It has also received remarks for its secrecy, as the government has not answered requests for public information, being this information considered of a nature reserved for administration.
+It has also received remarks for its secrecy, as the government has not answered requests for public information, considering this information to be of a nature reserved for administration.
 For seven years, the local government has disclosed the cost and contract of the Ferris wheel.

 The Estrella de Puebla suffered a failure a week after being opened, on July 29, 2013.
 The government attributed the failure to the braking system.
-The accident forced the authorities to evacuate passengers on the Ferris wheel and to close temporarily the tourist attraction.
+The accident forced the authorities to evacuate passengers on the Ferris wheel and to temporarily close the tourist attraction.

-In September 2015, it was announced that the Estrella de Puebla had spent 2.
-75 million pesos on electricity during its two years of operation.
+In September 2015, it was announced that the Estrella de Puebla had spent 2.75 million pesos on electricity during its two years of operation.

 Economic impact

 There are no exact numbers on the economic expense of the Estrella de Puebla.
-According to Alejandro Castañedo, Secretary of Tourism of the City Hall of Puebla, in July 2015 it was unknown the quantity of people (nationals and foreign) that had access to the Ferris wheel.
+According to Alejandro Castañedo, Secretary of Tourism of the City Hall of Puebla, in July 2015 the number of people (nationals and foreign) who had access to the Ferris wheel was unknown.
 As of that date, the Estrella de Puebla was the fifth most visited tourist attraction in the state of Puebla, after Puebla Cathedral, the Chapel of the Rosario, the Señor de las Maravillas in the Santa Monica Temple and Africam Safari Zoo.

-In September 2015, the Secretary of Tourism of the State of Puebla, Ángel Trawitz, indicated that the Estrella de Puebla increased the visits to neighboring restaurants by 40% and called it as a "tourist reference".
-Trawitz pointed out that the number of daily visitors to the Ferris wheel is unknown, which was estimated by a journalistic research from a local newspaper as of 300 daily visitors.
+In September 2015, the Secretary of Tourism of the State of Puebla, Ángel Trawitz, indicated that the Estrella de Puebla increased the visits to neighboring restaurants by 40% and called it a "tourist reference".
+Trawitz pointed out that the number of daily visitors to the Ferris wheel is unknown, which was estimated by journalistic research from a local newspaper to be 300 daily visitors.
 This number is about 85% less than the daily visitor average published by the state government during the first five months of the Ferris wheel's operation (2,300 per day).